webplatform/saltyvagrant-mediawiki/README.md

 #### Mac OS X and Linux

-This procedure assumes either Linux or Mac OS X. If you used this workspace under Windows with Vagrant.
+This procedure assumes either Linux or Mac OS X.

 **NOTE**: All files in workspace are mounted inside the VM at `/vagrant` and the VM's default user (vagrant) has a symbolic link from `~/workspace`pointing to it.

-1. Get a MediaWiki installation and a MySQL dump to work with
+1. Prepare local workspace to have code checkouts ready for the VM
-  - Keep the MySQL dump file in `utilities/snapshot.sql`
+  - Get a MediaWiki installation, put the files in the new folder `project/wiki/`, that's where the Apache configuration will serve MediaWiki
-  - Install your full MediaWiki installation in `project/wiki/`, it will be the docroot
+  - Get a MediaWiki MySQL dump file in `utilities/snapshot.sql`
   - Put some desired (if needed) files in `project/root/`, as they will be served as `/var/www`

 2. Install Vagrant provisioner plugin ("Salt stack")